MatrixLabTools/PotentialDB.jl/docs/src/usage.md

 listpotentials(d)
 ```

-To list more detals of a selected potential you can call it with key
+To list more details of the selected potential, you can call it with its key

 ```@example 1
 d["1"]
 ```

-To load a wanted potential call with `loadpotential` and key
+To load a wanted potential, call with `loadpotential` and key

 ```@example 1
 p=loadpotential(d,"1")